BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/68de086f-fe01-4290-bfd5-aba0054bcee8)

 ## 4.5 Menu.Settings(s):
-Hier user can delete(deactivate) existing habits by choosing them from the list.
-After deactivation the parameter 'Active' in database will be changed from True to false.
-The second optionin this menu is created to change last log_out_time.
-This option is only for testing purpose, f.e. to set date in the past and shown not completed habits in main menu.
+Here, users can deactivate existing habits by selecting them from the list.
+Upon deactivation, the 'Active' parameter in the database will be changed from 'True' to 'False'.
+The second option in this menu is designed to modify the last log_out time.
+This option is intended solely for testing purposes, such as setting a date in the past to display incomplete habits in the main menu.

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/f89c36ff-1ae4-4a45-ab2e-53a063c40050)
 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/7ffd61f0-0d79-40ae-90b5-ac5eeeb8ea0b)
 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/32f9c44c-f2f9-4fc3-bb30-29815d919a90)

 ## 4.6 Menu.Exit(x):
-This part of the code is responsible for closing the app and saving the current date in 'log_out_time.json' file which will be used be the next lauch of the program f.e. to prompt user not completed habits since last log_in.
+This part of the code is responsible for closing the app and saving the current date in the 'log_out_time.json' file.
+This saved date will be used by the next launch of the program, for example, to remind the user of incomplete habits since the last log_in.

 <pre>
     def log_out(log_out_file):